-It is now immediate that $u$ is indecomposable if and only if it is irreducible, and that for $u,v$ irreducible one has $Hom_{\mathbb{G}}(u, v)$ at either $0$ or one-dimensional, the latter case occurring if $u$ and $v$ are unitarily equivalent. \end{proof}
+It is now immediate that $u$ is indecomposable if and only if it is irreducible, and that for $u,v$ irreducible one has that $Hom_{\mathbb{G}}(u, v)$ is either $0$ or one-dimensional, the latter case occurring if $u$ and $v$ are unitarily equivalent. \end{proof}